gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 ### Step 3.
 Installing NPM and Bower modules

 NPM is a package manager that comes with Node.js.
-It's very useful to install 3rd party Node.js modules that we can use to speed-up our development.
+It's very useful to install 3rd party Node.js modules that we can use to speed up our development.

-NPM uses a file called package.json as a reference of all the dependencies that the project is going to have.
+NPM uses a file called package.json as a reference for all the dependencies that the project is going to have.
 We can create this file manually or by typing '**npm init**'.

-Let's start by creating a folder called '**react-weather**' whichever you prefer in your computer.
+Let's start by creating a folder called '**react-weather**' whichever you prefer on your computer.

 Then open the console/terminal, cd to that folder and type 'npm init'.
 You will be prompted with a few questions which we don't need to answer.
 Just keep pressing enter until you exit the process.

 Now you should have a package.json file in your folder.

-Next we are going to download a few packages (which will be saved automatically in the '**node_modules**' folder) and save the reference in the package.json file:
+Next, we are going to download a few packages (which will be saved automatically in the '**node_modules**' folder) and save the reference in the package.json file:

-Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the package.json file.
+Use `npm install <pkg> --save` afterward to install a package and save it as a dependency in the package.json file.

 We can also download several packages at the same time.
 So type the following: